tds333/simver/SimpleVersioning.rst

 Simple Versioning
 =================

-This is version 17.10 of the specification.
+This is version 17.12 of the specification.
 (Versioning date based YY.M)

-The idea is based on Semantic Versioning but simpler and more flexible.
+The idea is based on Semantic Versioning but simpler.
 Or as an alternative on CalVer calendar based versioning.